 - Ledger Nano X: If it’s high-end security you’re after, the Ledger Nano X (or the slightly cheaper Nano S) are worth checking out.
 These aren’t necessarily beginner wallets, thanks to their top end price tags, but they are two of the better hardware wallets we’ve used.

 Step 2.
-Find a Zcash exchange
+Find an exchange to buy ZEC

 Step 3.
 Withdraw your Zcash